-Online reputation is undeniably important for any company with its eye on the bottom line.
-Luckily, there are a few things every company can do to get better online reviews:
+Online reputation is undeniably essential for any company with its eye on the bottom line.
+Luckily, there are a few things every company can do to improve their online reviews:

 Online Review Generation

-Regardless of how the survey invitations are sent, making sure customers are receiving these requests is by far the most important aspect of review generation.
-Studies have shown that 86% of consumers would be willing to write an online review and simply displaying reviews on your website and various review platforms can increase conversion rates by roughly 270%.
+Regardless of your method for sending survey invitations, ensuring customers receive these requests is the most critical aspect of review generation.
+Studies have shown that 86% of consumers would be willing to write an online review.
+Simply displaying reviews on your website and various review platforms can increase conversion rates by roughly 270%.

-When companies are proactively managing their online review generation, the likelihood of receiving positive feedback increases tremendously.
-Alternatively, when companies do not provide a clear path for generating online reviews, the customers who take the time to leave a review are, typically, those who want to bring an issue to your attention or to warn others about their negative experience.
+When companies proactively manage their online review generation, the likelihood of receiving positive feedback increases tremendously.
+Alternatively, when companies need to provide a clear path for generating online reviews, the customers who take the time to leave one are those who want to bring an issue to your attention or warn others about their negative experience.

 Engaging with Your Customers

-It might be tough to swallow negative reviews from customers about your company, but the truth is they are a great source of opportunity.
-Of course, you don’t want to have several online reviews from unhappy customers, but these types of interactions can actually help your business.
+It might be challenging to swallow negative customer reviews about your company.
+However, they are a great source of opportunity.
+Although you want to avoid negative reviews, interactions with unhappy customers can help strengthen your business.

-First, it’s important to understand what a proper engagement with your customers should look like, especially when it comes to negative reviews.
+First, it's essential to understand what proper engagement with your customers should look like, especially regarding negative reviews.

 A satisfactory response to negative reviews should include all of the following attributes: